How To Start An NGO: 7 Steps, Types Of NGO And Its Benefits

 Why Should You Register As An NGO In India?

-Under Indian law, an NGO can be set up as a trust, society, or Section 8 company.
+An individual or a group can set up an NGO as a trust, society, or Section 8 company under Indian law.
 After reading the overview above, you might already be set on starting an NGO.
-But you may still be pondering over what are the benefits of starting an NGO.
+But you may still be pondering the benefits of starting an NGO.
 Don’t worry.

-We have listed out a few advantages of establishing an NGO in India –
+We have listed out a few Advantages of establishing an NGO in India:

 1. Tax Exemption

 Under the Companies Act of 2013, NGOs are exempt from paying taxes.
-Instead, the funds gathered can be redirected toward the cause of your NGO.
+Your NGO can redirect the gathered funds toward its cause instead.

 2. Perpetual Succession

-As a registered NGO, the organization can only be dismantled by the Order of the Court of India.
+The Court of India is the only authority that can order the dismantling of the organization, which is a registered NGO.
 This means that even after the exit of the founders the NGO can continue doing its noble work.

 3. Preservation of Name

 At the time of incorporation, you registered the name of your NGO under the Companies Act.
-This means that no other individual or entity will be allowed to use The name throughout India.
+You will be the only individual or entity allowed to use the name throughout India.

 4. Help you with Finance

 A planned financial strategy can assist you in operating a tax-free business with the assistance of your NGO.
 An NGO can also buy and register land and properties under its name.
-These properties will be protected from personal liabilities.
+Personal liabilities will not affect the protection of these properties.

 5. No limit on share capital requirement